richardimaoka/alpakka-blog-post/README.md

 but we'll see how it works in more detail as follows.

 ### Details of the example

+Again thehe full code example can be found [here](link-to-git-repository).

 To go through the example code, you firstly need to add following import statements,